GuideUpdated March 26, 2026

 +

 Build a real website with your unique voice.
 Create pages for each specialty.
-Earn Google reviews.
+Keep your Google Business Profile and directories current.
 Optimize for AI search.
-Most therapists in your area rely solely on Psychology Today.
-A well-structured website and 10+ Google reviews will make you more visible than 90% of your competitors.
+Most therapists in your area still rely too heavily on a single directory.

 Related guides